fabferri/az-pattern/route-server/hub-spoke-rs-er-alternative-path-onprem/README.md

    ms.review=""
    ms.author="fabferri" />

-## hackathon: hub-spoke vnets configuration with ExpressRoute connection in failover through a transitive vnet
+## hackathon: hub-spoke vnets configuration with ExpressRoute connection in failover through a transit vnet

 ### Caveat: the configuration is for <ins>testing ONLY</ins>